 Our Employee Experience team is always thinking up new ideas for keeping our organization engaged and enthused.
 Recently, they kicked off Nitro’s first-ever global Wellness Week—five full days of working together to focus on health and how we can all be a little more active in our daily lives.
 Staying fit can be arduous, but Wellness Week made it fun, competitive and overall—AWESOME!
 Here’s what some of our Nitronauts had to say about Nitro’s first official Wellness Week:

 “For Nitro, Wellness Week is a way to keep healthy goals and an active lifestyle on everyone’s mind in a fun and inspiring way.
 We love a little competition around here so we invested in FitBits for all of our Nitronauts, and we knew that would leave a lasting impression,” said Sarah Abendschein, SF Operations Manager, and the mastermind behind Wellness Week.
+As well as the Fitbit devices, bands and accessories similar to ones found on sites like Mobile Mob were also provided.
 “Our mission is to increase knowledge about fitness and present health-promoting opportunities, like subsidies for gym memberships, nutrition education, and mental health tips—in all of our global offices.”

 Rella Kautiainen, Customer Success Representative and female winner of the prize for Most Steps Overall said, “Running has always been my outlet for stress-relieving endorphin surges and I feel overall mentally, physically and emotionally better while keeping moderate exercise in my life.
 I like to plan exercise with friends so that I can still be social and have someone to hold me accountable.
 Also running or walking around is the best way to explore a new city!”